 How Is Osteoporosis Diagnosed?

-If your doctor thinks you might have osteoporosis, she may start by measuring your height to see if you’ve gotten shorter.
+If your doctor thinks you might have osteoporosis, they may start by measuring your height to see if you’ve gotten shorter.
 The bones of the spine are often the first ones affected by the condition, which can change how tall you are.

 Your doctor may also recommend a test to measure your bone density.
 One test called a DEXA scan (dual energy X-ray absorptiometry)is the most common tool used to measure bone density and diagnose bone loss and osteoporosis at an early stage.
 Quantitative computed tomography is another method, but it uses higher levels of radiation than other bone density tests.
 Ultrasound, which typically tests the heel of your foot, can also detect early signs of osteoporosis.